cosmo0/retropie-overlays/README.md

 **Usage of the pack in a commercial product is strictly forbidden.**

+## Credits

+Please see [credits](CREDITS.md) to check out the awesome original packs I picked from.
+I did mostly nothing except move files around and mess with config files.

 ## Contents

 Full screen emulators, full set (26 systems):